 - Retirement Accounts and 401Ks — Offering retirement accounts is a benefit many employees expect from employers, but it does have costs to you.
 Additionally, you may wish to contribute to your employees’ retirement accounts through matching, or offer some type of profit sharing system.

 - Vacation and Sick days — You will need to include the salary you will pay to employees when they are on vacation or away from work due to illness.
 Personal time and any other forms of paid time off (PTO) should be included in this calculation.
+In some states, vacation time must be paid out to exiting employees, as well.

 - Training and Qualifications — Assuming you provide ongoing training, plan for costs involved in teaching new skills and paying for exams and qualifications.